Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 The Root Cause of Arthritis

-Before trying to chose between one or more of the ten types of exercise to ease arthritic pain, it is important to find out: what caused the joint pain in the first place?
+Before trying to choose between one or more of the ten types of exercise to ease arthritic pain, it is important to find out: what caused the joint pain in the first place?
 It could have happened suddenly, perhaps as a blow or a fall.
 Did you lift something that was too heavy?
 Do you sleep in the wrong position?
 Even if the pain has become chronic, it must have started somewhere, for some reason.
 The prevailing reasons for arthritis are bad posture, overuse, and a poor movement style in small movements, like wrist and hand movement.
 In most cases, bad posture and bad movement are chronic habits that can be corrected.
 Most likely, the affected joint suffers because it is (1) misaligned, (2) its mobility is hindered, and (3) it is too weak to carry weight; its adjoined muscles cannot bear the weight the joint has to support.
 So the solution to ease the pain is to learn more about:

 - increased mobility through passive stretching